aleutcss/generic.box-sizing/README.md

 # box-sizing

-The inuitcss `box-sizing` module causes all elements to use the more useful `border-box` box model.
+The aleutcss `box-sizing` module causes all elements to use the more useful `border-box` box model.

 Install using Bower: